MohamadYusuf/WebRx-Site/docs/hasfocus-binding.md

 Because the hasFocus binding works in both directions (setting the associated value focuses or unfocuses the element;
 focusing or unfocusing the element sets the associated value), it's a convenient way to toggle an "edit" mode.
-In this example, the UI displays either a *span* or an *input* element depending on the model's editing property.
+In this example, the UI displays either a <code>span</code> or an <code>input</code> element depending on the model's editing property.
-Unfocusing the *input* element sets editing to false, so the UI switches out of "edit" mode.
+Unfocusing the <code>input</code> element sets editing to false, so the UI switches out of "edit" mode.

 <div class="panel panel-default" id="hasfocus-example2">
 	<div class="panel-body">